Using Wildcards in Queries

 Moreover, wildcard queries can significantly expand a query and consequently consume more server resources than a typical query.
 To prevent this:

 The query expansion is limited by default to the first 32 wildcard terms found alphabetically.
+Increasing the maximum number of candidates can lead to performance issues, as more terms will have to be loaded for your wildcard expression.

 Wildcard queries on the entire content of an index always take longer to return results.
 For content where wildcards are appropriate, consider isolating the data in a field, and using the field for the wildcard search (see Advanced Field Queries).
 When searching in a field, the number of possibilities is smaller, so using the same wildcard expression may return more or even all possible results.